dieisabel/scilla/project_docs/plan.md

 ## 2. Phases

-Project developmen divided into phases:
+Project development divided into phases:
 1. Initialization
-1. System Design
+1. System Design and Development
-1. Development
 1. Testing and Validation

 Each phase described in it's own chapter below.